opensearch-project/sql/docs/dev/Pagination-v2.md

   }
 ```

 New plan tree workflow was added for Subsequent Page Requests.
 Since a final Physical Plan tree was already created for Initial request, subsequent requests should have the same tree.
-The tree is being serialized into `cursor` by `PlanSerializer` and then restored back.
-Query parsing and analysis is also not performed for cursor requests, so these steps are also not executed there.
+The tree is serialized into a `cursor` by `PlanSerializer` to be de-serialized on the subsequence Page Request.
+Query parsing and analysis is not performed for Subsequent Page Requests, since the Physical Plan tree is instead de-serialized from the `cursor`.

 #### Abstract Plan tree

-Abstract Plan Tree for non-paged requests remains unchanged by pagination feature. `QueryPlan` as a top entry  got new optional field `pageSize`, which is unset for non-paged requests.
+Abstract Plan Tree for non-paged requests remains unchanged.
+The `QueryPlan`, as a top entry`, has a new optional field `pageSize`, which is not defined for non-paged requests.

 ```mermaid
 classDiagram